Six Tips for a Dementia Caregiver

 If you have been caring for a friend or family member with dementia and feel that you are unable to do it alone, don’t hesitate to ask for help.
 There is no shame in knowing when it is time to choose respite care or memory care services from professionals, as the long-term goal is to keep your friend or relative as safe and happy as possible.
 There are several signs that indicate it is time for you to partner with someone else in providing a happy, healthy environment.

-- Increased Needs – You may find yourself physically unable to take care of your loved one if their needs become greater.
+You may find yourself physically unable to take care of your loved ones if their needs become greater.
 If they need care during hours when you must work or otherwise be away, a supportive living environment outside the home may be the best option for everyone.

 If it is time to make a decision regarding the safest, healthiest environment for a person experiencing dementia, the first step is to talk about it.
 No one should be left out of a discussion about their own future, even if that discussion is difficult.
 Be sure to talk about the advantages of a memory care supportive environment, such as safety and the ability to live one’s life as close as possible to the way it was planned.